Tuesday, 12 August 2014

 My favourite Apricot Jam

-Out of all the jams I’ve ever made, my favourite one is Apricot Jam and of course it has to be homemade.
+Out of all the jams I’ve ever made, my favourite is homemade Apricot Jam.
 It’s such a useful jam as a glaze or seal between layers of cakes.
-Now we can get apricots on the local market at the height of summer, I can’t resist buying enough to make a few pots.
-Here’s Grandma’s recipe.
-It’s an easy one and sets well.
+Now we get apricots on the local market in summer, I can’t resist buying enough to make a few pots.
+Here’s Grandma’s easy recipe and it sets well.
 I made this batch in under an hour.

 Wash the fruit, remove the stones and cut into quarters.
 Crack open about 3-4 of the stones to remove the kernels.
 Blanch these in a small pan of boiling water for about 2 minutes.
 Place the fruit, blanched kernels, lemon juice and water in a jam pan or a large heavy saucepan.
 Simmer for approximately 20 minutes, or until the apricots are softening.
 Remove the kernels with a slotted spoon, once they have risen to the surface.
 Add the sugar and continue to heat gently, stirring until it has dissolved.
 Add a knob of butter and boil for about 15 minutes.
 Test for setting.
 Leave to cool for around 30 minutes then pot into sterilised jars and cover.

-I’m always inspired by the vast array of jams at the wonderful Hotel Diderot in Chinon which you get chance to taste at breakfast time each morning.
-Laurent and his family have a long tradition of jam making for over 40 years and have published a book dedicated to their wonderful recipes called Jam in the Cupboard.
+I’m always inspired by the vast array of jams which my friend Laurent at Mille et une confitures in Chinon makes.
+His family have a long tradition of jam making for over 40 years.
 Have you got a family favourite jam recipe to share?